About Protect Girls Image Organization (PGIO)

 Gabriel M N'goto

-We have an ambition and vision to champion the interests of rape survivors countrywide.
+We have an ambition and vision to champion the interests of vulnerable children countrywide.
 However, the organization currently confines its activities in Nairobi and Central province in line with its resource capacity and existing service delivery structures.

-A networking office situated in Nairobi City Centre serves as the headquarters, with the partner offices playing a supportive intermediary role in handling any emerging rape cases effectively without fear or favor of the perpetrators and irresponsible accomplices.
+A networking office situated in Nairobi City Centre serves as the headquarters, with the partner offices playing a supportive intermediary role in handling any emerging cases effectively.

-PGIO brings together valuable stakeholders who effectively guarantee the realization of victory over the fight against sexual violence, poverty, and dropping out of school.
-PGIO creates campaigns in mutual collaboration with health institutions, churches, schools/colleges, government offices, the police/prisons, lawyers, counselors, and social groups.
+PGIO brings together valuable stakeholders who effectively guarantee the realization of victory over the fight against drugs and substances abuse, early pregnancies and social and economic family challenges.
+PGIO creates campaigns in mutual collaboration with health institutions, schools/colleges, government offices, counsellors, and social groups.